near/docs/docs/validator/staking.md

 <blockquote class="warning">
     <strong>Heads Up!</strong><br><br>
-    You have to wait at least 2 epochs (43,200 blocks each) before your
+    You have to wait at least 2 epochs (43,200 blocks each) before a node becomes a validator.
 </blockquote>

 **Note:** The default network for `near-cli` is `testnet`.
 If you would like to change this to `mainnet` or `betanet`, please see [`near-cli` network selection](/docs/tools/near-cli#network-selection) for instructions.